Miss Earth 2012: M.E. Trivia Challenge

-The "Miss Earth 2012 Trivia Challenge" was held on 4 November 2012.
+The Trivia Challenge was held on 4 November 2012.

 Walk with M.E.

-The "Walk with Miss Earth Campaign" were held on the following dates: 4, 6, 7 and 8 November 2012.
+The "Walk with Miss Earth Campaign" was held on the 4, 6, 7 and 8 November 2012.

 Liter of Light Project Campaign

-The "Liter of Light Project Campaign" were held on the following dates: 6, 8 and 10 November 2012 in San Juan.
+The "Liter of Light Project Campaign" was held on 6, 8 and 10 November 2012 in San Juan.
 The project promotes the use of plastic bottles with water as an alternative bulb.
-The following candidates are hailed as "The Fastest Learners" in making the project.
+The following candidates were hailed as "The Fastest Learners" in making the project.

 Environmental Seminar

-The Environmental Seminar of the Miss Earth 2012 candidates was held on 7 November 2012 at the Bulwagang Ninoy, Ninoy Aquino Parks and Wildlife in Diliman, Quezon City.
+The Environmental Seminar was held on 7 November 2012 at the Bulwagang Ninoy, Ninoy Aquino Parks and Wildlife in Diliman, Quezon City.
 The following candidates were chosen with the "Best Participation":

-In the same event, the following candidates were chosen as the "Most Sociable":
+At the same event, the following candidates were chosen as the "Most Sociable":

 M.E.
 Greenbag Challenge

 The Miss Earth Greenbag Challenge was held at the Mall of Asia in Pasay, Philippines on 8 November 2012.
 The activity promotes the use of reusable bags.
 The following groups of candidates emerged as winners: